Things To Do In Nova Scotia

 Halifax Citadel National Historic Site

-This is another historical site that can’t be missed when visiting Halifax.
+This is another historical site that can’t be missed when visiting Halifax and is one of the top Nova Scotia tourist attractions.
 Not only is it a Parks Canada National Historic Site but it’s also really interactive.
-The staff are dressed up in period clothing and the tours are very well done.
+Staff are dressed in period clothing and the tours are very well done.
 There’s a lot of little tunnels and passageways and a daily firing of the cannon at noon.
 It was my first time sitting next to a live cannon and boy was it loud.
 We then signed up for the “Ready, Aim, Fire” program, which allows you to fire a rifle from 1871!
 What an experience!

 Learn more at http://pc.gc.ca/en/lhn-nhs/ns/halifax/index.